 This article is intended to help a Member Association (MA) decide, for 2 duplicated records which need merging, which record should be primary and which secondary.
-In the scenario discussed, both records have a FIFA ID and an MA owns at least one of them.
+In the scenario discussed, both records have a FIFA_ID and an MA owns at least one of them.

-For information on another use case, when you have a record without a FIFA ID and see 2 or more potential duplicates coming up, refer to the article What to do if two or more records come up as potential duplicates?
+For information on another use case, when you have a record without a FIFA_ID and see 2 or more potential duplicates coming up, refer to the article What to do if two or more records come up as potential duplicates?

 Prerequisites